Explicit birational geometry of determinantal quartic 3-folds: curves of degree 10 and genus 11

 This paper analyzes the birational geometry of the blow-up $X:=Bl_C(\PP^3)$, where $C$ is a smooth curve of degree 10 and genus 11.
-This section describes some of the geometry that these curves can have.
+This section describes some geometry these curves can have.

 The Hilbert scheme of such curves, denoted by $\mathrm{Hilb}_{10,11}$, has at least three irreducible components parametrizing locally Cohen-Macaulay subschemes.
 Nonetheless, there is a unique irreducible component of $\mathrm{Hilb}_{10,11}$ whose generic point parametrizes a smooth arithmetically Cohen-Macaulay (ACM) curve.
 This is a direct consequence of \cite[Thm.
 2]{ell}.
+The ideal sheaf of such an ACM curve $C$ admits the following minimal free resolution:

 Recall that a curve $C\subset \PP^3$ is ACM if the restriction map $H^0(\OO_{\PP^3}(k))\to H^0(\mathcal{O}_C(k))$ is onto for any $k$.